Elysium, Oil and Cold Wax on Baltic Birch Panel, 48x48in

 I welcome all of these challenges, and hope you will join me in this PDPC membership group as a way of sharing your work with me in a more intimate way, so you may continue your rapid growth.
 It will be an honor to work with members in this exclusive PDPC membership group!

-This new PDPC membership group will begin in June, 2019, and will be limited in capacity!
-To receive more details and updates please sign up below!
+This new PDPC membership group will begin in July, 2019, and will be limited in capacity!
+To receive more details and updates please APPLY below!

 "Pam Caughey is quite an inspiring teacher.
 Her clear and thoughtful instruction helped me expand my "tool belt" of techniques.
 Everything she taught me was not just to show me all that she knew but was designed with me in mind to help me find my artistic voice.
 She encouraged me to play and then play over play, adding multiple layers until my artwork spoke to me -- setting me on a path to my most personal art making yet."